AnyaJajodia/bootcamp/topics/Data Analytics/R/README.md

 Installers are available for all popular Operating Systems in the above links.
 Download and install with default settings.

 ## R-Programming

+"<-" is assignment operator, equivalent to "=" in most other languages.
+NA is not-assigned or not-available, equivalent to None or Nullin other languages.

 ### Data Types